 On January 22, 1973, the U.S. Supreme Court handed down its landmark decision in the case of Roe v.
-Wade, which recognized that the constitutional right to privacy extends to a woman’s right to make her own personal medical decisions — including the decision to have an abortion without interference from politicians.
-Over 40 years later, Americans are still standing by this decision: 7 in 10 Americans believe Roe v.
-Wade should remain the law of the land.
+Wade, which affirmed the constitutional right to access safe, legal abortion.
+More than 40 years later, Americans still stand by this decision.
+Today, 72 percent of Americans — including a majority of Democrats, Independents, and Republicans — don’t want to see Roe v.
+Wade overturned.

 Abortion Access: Then & Now

 In 1965, illegal abortions made up one-sixth of all pregnancy- and childbirth-related deaths.
-A survey conducted between 1965 and 1967 found that 8 in 10 low-income women in New York City who had an abortion attempted a dangerous self-induced procedure.
+A survey conducted in the1960s found that eight in 10 women with low incomes in New York City who had an abortion attempted a dangerous self-induced procedure.

-But now that abortion is legal, it has become one of the safest medical procedures in the United States — with a safety record of over 99%.
-Moreover, because it is legal, women who decide to have an abortion can receive support throughout the process from medical professionals.
+But now that abortion is a legal right thanks to Roe, it’s become one of the safest medical procedures in the United States — with a safety record of over 99 percent.
+Also, because abortion is legal, people who decide to have an abortion can receive support throughout the process from medical professionals.

 Nationwide Attacks on Roe v.
 Wade

 The right to safe and legal abortion has been the law of the land for more than 40 years, and is a part of the fabric of this country.
-This is clearly established precedent, and shouldn’t be up for debate.
-And yet, opponents of abortion have made it increasingly harder for women to access — and these threats are not slowing down.
+Roe v.
+Wade is clearly established precedent, and it shouldn’t be up for debate.
+And yet, opponents of abortion have made it increasingly harder for people to access — and these threats are not slowing down.

-- Looming Abortion Restrictions: As part of a broader effort to chip away at Roe v.
-Wade and ultimately ban abortion nationwide, anti-abortion politicians have been pushing a variety of bills in Congress that would restrict access to abortion at any point in pregnancy nationwide.
-Anti-abortion members of Congress also have been trying for years to pass a nationwide ban all abortions at 20 weeks of pregnancy.
+As part of a broader effort to chip away at Roe v.
+Wade and ultimately ban abortion nationwide, anti-abortion politicians have been pushing a variety of bills in Congress that would restrict access to abortion at any point during pregnancy.
+That includes efforts to pass a harmful nationwide ban on all abortions at 20 weeks of pregnancy.

 State Attacks on Roe v.
 Wade